2020-02-17

 I am similarly suspicious of Symantec, and Avast virus scanners for the same reasons.

-I recommend using Microsoft's built-in scanner ("Defender"), which is better, with less overhead.
+I recommend using Microsoft's built-in scanner ("Defender"), which is simpler and with less overhead.

 6. Other research